Federated Causal Discovery From Interventions: Experiments

 \subsection{Baselines and generalization}

-We compare our setup against some well-known methods for DAG discovery by leveraging both interventional and observational data.
+We compare our setup against well-known DAG discovery methods which leverage both interventional and observational data.
 From the methods listed in \citet{guo2020survey}, we pick GIES \citep{hauser2012characterization}, IGSP \citep{wang2017permutation}, and DCDI \citep{brouillard2020differentiable}, apply them in a centralized manner to $\{D_{\mathcal{O}}, D_{\mathcal{I}}\}$, and report the results.
-The size of global datasets is the same for all methods, and is divided vertically between clients in \ours{}.
-The results indicate the capability of \ours{} in efficient knowledge aggregation, considering that each client has access to less information compared to centralized approaches, yet still the setup as a whole manages to yield precise discoveries.
-The last three graphs are adopted from \emph{bnlearn} \citep{bnlearn}.
+We then apply FedDAG~\citep{gao2021feddag} and NOTEARS-ADMM~\citep{ng2022fed-bayesian-nets} to the same data, despite their sole reliance on observational samples.
+The dataset size is the same across all baselines, but samples are divided between clients in \ours{}, FedDAG, and NOTEARS-ADMM.
+The results indicate the capability of \ours{} in knowledge aggregation, considering that each client has access to less information compared to centralized approaches, yet still the setup as a whole manages to yield precise discoveries.